 In the ongoing tension between clicks and bricks, many retailers are focusing on how their physical stores can best stand out to shoppers; creating stickiness, relevance and ultimately value.
-One way retailers are doing this is by experiential marketing – creating lasting and engaging content that can be used for promotion.
+One way people are doing this is by experiential marketing in retail – creating lasting and engaging content that can be used for promotion.
 For example, everyone knows that when they watch TV there will be adverts, when they surf the internet there will be pop-ups.
 However, place a short-term and unusual activation in store and its unusual presence can capture and keep the attention to engage with shoppers.

 Using experiential tactics can help create a tangible connection and help stand-out from the hundreds of other products crowding the physical store environment.
 Whether it comes to the sampling of a new product to encourage trial and purchase, or generating theatre around an established product line, offering target shoppers a different experience has benefits both for the brand and the retailer hosting them.